abinit/abinit/doc/mkdocs-user-guide/abinit.md

 specify any names he/she wishes for any of these files.
 Variations of the above commands could be needed, depending on the flavor of UNIX that is used on the platform that is considered for running the code.

-_If you follow the tutorial, you should go back to the tutorial window now._

 ## 2 The underlying theoretical framework and algorithms